home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 else
   echo
-  echo -e "\\e[31mInstallation failed..." echo -e "\\e[31mAborting..." echo -e "\\e[0mIf you have issues with this script, please say something in the #devs_hassbian channel on Discord." echo return 1 fi return 0
+  echo -e "\\e[31mInstallation failed..." echo return 1 fi return 0
 ```

-This line should only be printed it the validation fails.
-`"If you have issues with this script, please say something in the #devs_hassbian channel on Discord."`

 ## Testing your code
 Testing the code can be done in the folowing steps: